theburningmonk/production-ready-serverless-workshop/14_Stream processing with Kinesis/README.md

 invoking via handler function place-order placing order ID [8d16297b-4a99-5cb4-a15e-13feb1e7bd97] to [Fangtasia] for user [test-Leah-Ciani-&#j2AVB!@test.com] published 'order_placed' event into Kinesis
+      ✓ Should return 200
-      ✓ Should publish a message to Kinesis stream and return 200 [test-Leah-Ciani-&#j2AVB!] - user deleted
+      ✓ Should publish a message to Kinesis stream [test-Leah-Ciani-&#j2AVB!] - user deleted

   Given an authenticated user